-Our society has created this idea of women “bouncing back” from giving birth as if it were a badge of honor, and many women will do this at the cost of their own health… a health they don’t know they have until it is actually gone. (we’ll talk a bit more about this)
+Our society has created this idea of women “bouncing back” from giving birth as if it were a badge of honor.
+And many women will do this at the cost of their own health… health they don’t know they have until it is actually gone. (we’ll talk a bit more about this)

-Another thing that is VERY important to talk about is the education given to personal trainers about the pregnant and postpartum population.
+It is also VERY important to talk about is the education given to personal trainers about the pregnant and postpartum population.

-Did you know that there is only ONE module in most Personal Training Certifications that actually talk about the pre and postnatal population?
-This module is called: “The special population”, which also includes seniors, people with diabetes, heart disease, hypertension, children… to name a few.
+Did you know that there is only ONE module in most Personal Training Certifications that actually talks about the pre and postnatal population?
+It’s a module called: “The special population”.
+Which also includes seniors, people with diabetes, heart disease, hypertension, children… to name a few.

 Let’s look at this… There is only ONE module to discuss all those situations and conditions!

-How is it that we have these numbers about the pre and postnatal population and yet we are considered “special population”, and coaches are not being properly trained to coach real women with real issues??
+How is it that we have these numbers about the pre and postnatal population and yet we are considered a “special population”?
+And coaches are not properly trained to coach real women with real issues??

 Let me be the first to say, this is not ok!

-As I said in the beginning of this blog, I totally understand how it can be challenging for moms to know the importance of having a coach who specializes in their health.
-Moms are constantly being told that the issues they have is totally normal and that they just have to “deal with it” and work harder.
+As I said at the beginning of this blog, I totally understand how it can be challenging for moms to know the importance of having a coach who specializes in their health.
+We’re constantly told that the issues we face are totally normal.
+That we just have to “deal with it” and work harder.

-I have compiled a list of 5 (of MANY) reasons why women who have kids should be working with a coach who specializes in their specific needs:
+I have compiled a list of 5 (of MANY) reasons why women who have kids should be working with a trainer who specializes in moms and in their specific needs:

 Yup!
 You read that right!

-Pregnancy changes your body, and sometimes those changes do not just “disappear” at your 6 weeks check in… Heck!
+Pregnancy changes your body, and sometimes those changes do not just “disappear” at your 6-week check-in… Heck!
 These changes might not even disappear YEARS after you have a baby.

 This is also true regardless of how you delivered your baby: C-section or vaginal delivery.